-Cambodia, the small palm tree filled country in the middle of South East Asia, full of happy people, ancient wonders and rivers.
+Cambodia, the small palm tree filled country in the middle of South East Asia.
+Full of happy people, ancient wonders and rivers.
 A place that has captivated everyone from your average soul-searching backpacker to the Hollywood Icon Angelina Jolie.
-If you are travelling in the region it is a place where taking it slow to absorb everything is a must.
+If you are travelling in the region it is a place where taking it slow to absorb everything is the only way to travel.

 For more destination guides in Cambodia checkout:

 Phnom Penh is a city that is throwing all of its energy into finding a way to recover from the atrocities of its past.
-There is a strange feel about the city, it doesn’t have the comfort and ease of Siem Reap, nor does it have the excitement and energy of Ho Chi Minh – it is hectic, intense, full of colour and the people are friendly and welcoming.
+There is a strange feeling about the city, it doesn’t have the comfort and ease of Siem Reap, nor does it have the excitement and energy of Ho Chi Minh.

-Tuol Sleng Museam was once upon a time, a highschool, it then became a political prison during the Khmer Rouge dictatorship and it is now a museum.
+This place was once upon a time, a high school, then became a political prison during the Khmer Rouge dictatorship, now it’s a museum.
 This is where the Khmer Rouge tortured and killed any who they considered a threat to their regime, including several international reporters and photographers.
 The most compelling room contains the pictures of hundreds of victims who passed through this prison – standing in a room that was once used for torture and looking around at the faces of those who experienced it is overwhelming.

 The Killing Fields are by far one of the most emotionally involved places I have ever been.
 Located just outside of town you will need to hire a moto driver or catch one of the local buses to get there.
-I strongly suggest taking advantage of the free guide service that is offered (it is free but please remember to tip, we walked round with another couple who at the end just walked away without tipping – so we tipped double as our guide had been excellent and very attentive to our questions).
-During the Khmer Rouge regime hundreds of people were killed in this place and others like it throughout Cambodia – their bodies were unceremoniously dumped in these giant mass graves.
-They can not be identified and returned to their families, instead a giant mausoleum of human skulls has been erected behind glass (photography is not prohibited, and due to the huge number its easy to become detached but please be sensitive)
+I strongly suggest taking advantage of the free guide service that is offered (it is free but please remember to tip, we walked around with another couple who at the end just walked away without tipping – so we tipped double as our guide had been excellent and very attentive to our questions).
+During the Khmer Rouge regime, hundreds of people were killed in this place and others like it throughout Cambodia.
+Their bodies were unceremoniously dumped in these giant mass graves.
+They can not be identified and returned to their families, instead, a giant mausoleum of human skulls has been erected behind the glass (photography is not prohibited, and due to the huge number it’s easy to become detached but please be sensitive)

-The Foreign Correspondence Club is one of my favourite places in Phnom Penh.
+This is one of my favourite places in Phnom Penh.
 It is situated right up against the river and the decor inside has been lovingly cared for through the years protecting the giant wood bar.
 The food is somewhat expensive, but if you are a little homesick you can get some quite good renditions of western food and alcohol.
-This has always been a place where foreign press would meet and connect – their home away from home and, still is.
+This has always been a place where the foreign press would meet and connect – their home away from home and, still is.
 The walls are adorned with the stories of the famous journalists and photographers who have passed through.